GAYS MILLS - Over the weekend, I spent the day with my Aunt Barb. We usually hook up and hang out on her weekends off.

 After I found out I was pregnant, Aunt Barb was one of the first people I told, even before my own dad.
 She was in the middle of the pharmacy at Wal-Mart receiving my texts, and later told me she busted out into tears of joy.

-Over my last couple visits with Aunt Barb, I’ve had this realization on how valuable my relationship with her really is.
+Over the last couple visits I’ve had with Aunt Barb, I’ve had this realization on how valuable my relationship with her really is.

 Thatcher of course wanted to trail along with the bigger boys, but his little short legs couldn’t keep up.